-Warning criteria vary greatly depending upon how much experience a region has in dealing with heavy snow.
+Warning criteria vary greatly depending upon how much experience a region has in dealing with snow.
 Note the following list of threshold values used by the National Weather Service in different parts of the country.
 Snow totals would need to reach or exceed these numbers.

 8 inches in 12 hours